Most TV shows come and go, but some stay in our hearts long after their last episode airs.

-Moreover, The Golden Girls was ahead of its time, tackling issues like AIDS, LGBTQ acceptance, homelessness, addiction, ageism, and sexism, just to name but a few.
+, tackling issues like AIDS, LGBTQ acceptance, homelessness, addiction, ageism, and sexism, just to name but a few.
 The depictions of motherhood on the show, and the issues mothers of adult children face, were also unique and thoughtful and informed much of the characters growth and revealed nuance over seven seasons.
-So with all that in mind, here are just some of the things the moms of today can learn from them:
+So with all that in mind, here are just some of the things the moms of today can learn from them: The Golden Girls was ahead of its time Share Your Stories Ron Davis/Archive Photos/Getty Images

 Look, I think there's a lot to take from the fact that all the women on the show were open to enjoying fulfilling sex lives.
 Because "old ladies" are not supposed to be sexual and, too often, neither are mothers.
 But, damnit, we need to go out there and live our best lives!